Behind the scenes: Flynn revelations scramble White House

 Spicer was reading from a statement he had just composed in the Oval Office with Trump and chief of staff Reince Priebus, whose own standing in the administration recently emerged as a subject of speculation.

-As the different descriptions of Flynn's position emerged, Conway darted into Spicer's office, leaving a few moments later.
+As descriptions of Flynn's standing evolved, Conway darted into Spicer's office, leaving a few moments later.
 Just before 6 p.m.
 ET, the press secretary told reporters that Trump wanted to make known he was assessing Flynn's actions.

 "That is the statement the President wanted to express," Spicer said, ending any incertitude about whether Flynn was still in good standing.